 Approachable Montessori Homeschooling: How One Family Made the Switch Alongside Full-time Work

-Using Guidepost’s Parent-as-Educator program, one mother shares her experience leaping into first-time homeschool
+Using Guidepost’s home-based program, one mother shares her experience leaping into first-time homeschool

 “I don’t understand why I can’t learn more when I want to learn more,” said Molly.